wangxiangqi/Fair_IM_new/README.md

-# Code base for Fairness constraint to bandit-based online Influence Maximization problem
+# Code base for Fair Online Influence Maximization

-This is the code reposiratory for paper: "Fairness constraint to bandit-based online Influence Maximization problem".
+This is the code reposiratory for paper: "Fair Online Influence Maximization".

 ## Explanation of each folder